-In this short video clip above, I provide a brief explanation of the relentless transition that has been occurring in the US and increasingly in developing countries from a state of optimal health and the associated subjective feeling of wellness to the current epidemic of chronic non-infectious diseases.
+In this short video clip below, I provide a brief explanation of the relentless transition that has been occurring in the US and increasingly in developing countries from a state of optimal health and the associated subjective feeling of wellness to the current epidemic of chronic non-infectious diseases.
 I also provide an understanding of how both psychosocial and dietary stresses interact to result in a maladaptive engagement of the immune system ultimately leading to organ dysfunction and disease.

 I will follow up in two weeks with the second part of this story, focusing on the preventive and therapeutic strategies supported by scientific evidence that are available to counteract this unhealthy development.
 If you want to learn more about this topic, you might also be interested in my upcoming book, The Gut Immune Connection, that you can order now.

 Dr. Emeran Mayer is a Distinguished Research Professor in the Departments of Medicine, Physiology and Psychiatry at the David Geffen School of Medicine at UCLA and the Executive Director of the G. Oppenheimer Center for Neurobiology of Stress and Resilience at UCLA.